 Consider Your Style

 Before you start thinking about what design elements to use, think about your style.
-What type of furniture do you currently have in the living room?
-How will this fit with the dining room?
+What type of furniture do you currently have in the living space?
+How will this fit with the dining space?
 Will it look cohesive or like two different rooms?
 If you’re going for a clean and modern look, strongly consider using glass panels as a divider.
 Glass panels will provide you with an open feel, but they offer privacy while still allowing light to filter through.

 If your style is more traditional, consider using a door or partial wall.
 This isn’t an ideal option if you want to create an open floor plan space where people can still see into other areas of the apartment.”